nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 does not result in a clash.
 However, having multiple Interviews with overlapping timings would result in a clash in timing.
 Therefore, Interviews with overlapping timing would need to be picked up by the `clash` function.

-#### Design Considerations
+#### Design considerations:

+**Aspect: How statistics are generated and used:**

-There were two possible ways of implementing the `clash` function:
+There were two possible ways of implementing the clash function:

-1. Organising clash timing by Events: For each Event, event, stored in TinS, TinS will compare that particular Event will all other Events, otherEvents.
+* **Alternative 1:** Organising clash timing by Events: For each Event, event, stored in TinS, TinS will compare that particular Event will all other Events, otherEvents.
 If there is a clash found, the otherEvent will be placed in a list.
 After comparison with all other Events, the event and its corresponding list will be added to a hash map.
 This is repeated for all Events in TinS.